helene-todd/TheoNeuro2425/README.md

 :information_source: [General public information](https://docs.google.com/document/d/1MEB7kviFjan9nhk0f8ry2s5WhUMWbge2Gx3ePXk1gmU/edit?usp=sharing.)

 **TD assistant** Hélène Todd
-:e-mail: helene.todd@ens.psl.eu
+helene.todd@ens.psl.eu

 :warning: **PROCEDURE TO ACCESS THE MOODLE**
-To get access to the moodle of the course - if this is not yet the case -:
+To get access to the moodle of the course - if this is not yet the case -: \
-&#9312; Connect with your institutional email address to https://moodle.u-paris.fr/ &#9313; Send an email to the course organisers in order get the access code.
+&#9312; Connect with your institutional email address to https://moodle.u-paris.fr/ \
+&#9313; Send an email to the course organisers in order get the access code.